 Once in the area, the Hakone Tozan line is one of Japan's most scenic rides, and takes you along steep slopes and lush green river valleys as you travel from stop to stop.

 Odawara, along the coast, serves as the start of the Hakone area where the Hakone Tozan train line will take you up among the mountains.
-Before you head to the mountains of Hakone, take the time to see Odawara Castle , the closest keep to Tokyo with an impressive collection of samurai-era artifacts.
+Before you head to the mountains of Hakone, take the time to see Odawara Castle , with an impressive collection of samurai-era artifacts.

-A 30-minute bus ride from Odawara castle is the Enoura Observatory , a beautifully designed art complex with gorgeous seaside views, which opened to the public in October 2017.
-Take the bus from Hakoneguchi bus stop, an 8-minute walk from the castle, to Enourakominkan bus stop.
+A 30 drive from Odawara castle is the Enoura Observatory , a beautifully designed art complex with gorgeous seaside views, which opened to the public in October 2017.
 Reservations are required to visit the observatory, so check the website for availability.

 Making your way further into the mountains, you'll come to the charming riverside shopping streets and high-class hot spring resorts of Tonosawa and Hakone Yumoto.

 To start your tour of Hakone's many unique hot springs, visit Hakone Kowakien Yunessun .
 This hot spring theme park has one-of-a-kind green tea, red wine, and coffee baths.
 There's even a waterslide in addition to plenty of traditional, relaxing baths for you to enjoy.

 In addition to hot springs, Hakone offers an impressive array of modern art.
 The Hakone Open-Air Museum features statues and outdoor installations framed by the natural beauty of the area.
 There's also an exhibition hall dedicated to Pablo Picasso which features the artist's paintings, sculptures, and ceramics.
 Note that it takes a large part of the day to see everything the museum has on display, so keep this in mind if you want to see the other museums.